 For the best views of the city, visit the Black and White Towers or hike to the summit of Tampa Mountain, looming above Brasov at an elevation of more than 3,000 feet.

 The city's hub has several well-preserved medieval buildings and a history of executions, making for a dark, if fascinating, history lesson.
 Every winter, it also hosts one of Europe’s best Christmas markets, not yet discovered by the throngs.

 9. Galway, Ireland

 Even in a relatively small country like Ireland, tourists tend to congregate around the most famous city of Dublin.
 Luckily for Galway, this means that its effortless allure has largely escaped the pressures of tourism.
-With only about 1.5 million annual international visitors, you are not likely to have to push your way through to the city’s magnificent sights.
+You are not likely to have to push your way through to the city’s magnificent sights.

 Galway typifies Europe’s historic-meets-modern ethos.
 About a fifth of the population is made up of students, ensuring a plethora of hip restaurants, bars, and annual arts and music festivals.
 But it is also home to medieval town walls and historic attractions like the circa-1320 St. Nicholas’ Collegiate Church.

 The Galway Cathedral, completed in 1965, is a gorgeous attraction that straddles the line between old and new.

 Must-See in Galway: Lynch’s Castle